meganz/MEGAchat/Readme.md

 ## For application implementors ##
   * The rtctestapp above is the reference app.
 Build it, study it, experiment with it.
+Note theat there is one critical and platform-dependent function that each app that uses Karere must define, called `megaPostMessageToGui()`.
+This function is the heart of the message passing mechanism (called the Gui Call Marshaller, or GCM) that Karere relies on.
+If you don't define it, there will be a link error when you try to build the application, saying that `_megaPostMessageToGui` is an undefined symbol.
+For more details, read the comments in base/gcm.h, and for reference implementation study rtctestapp/main.cpp
   * IRtcModule, IEventHandler in /src/IRtcModule.h.
 These are used to initiate rtc calls and receive events.
   * IVideoRenderer in /src/IVideoRenderer.h is used to implement video playback in arbitrary GUI environments.
     Example implementation for Qt is in src/VideoRenderer_Qt.h;.cpp.